DarthMike/starkware-jsbridge/README.md

 Then either build locally and build the bundled file, or install through npm:
 `npm install -g starkware-crypto`

-Go to the intalled library directory, (default `/usr/local/lib/node_modules/starkware-crypto`)

-Then grab the single bundled JS file under `dist/umd`, so it's easier to inject into a `JSContext`
+Go to the installed library directory, (default `/usr/local/lib/node_modules/starkware-crypto`), then grab the single bundled JS file under `dist/umd`, so it's easier to inject into a `JSContext`

-This is the file 'index.min.js' here copied directly in project.
+The file 'index.min.js' is here copied directly in project.